srues2/ViolenceDetectionUsingGTAV/README.md

 * [TensorFlow](https://www.tensorflow.org/install/pip) version 1.15.2

 In addition, we trained and tested the 3D CNN model using a Graphics Processing Unit (GPU).
 During compiling the model, it turned out that our computers did not have enough CPU and GPU.
 Therefore, we used a virtual machine on Amazon Web Services (AWS).
 We employed an EC2 P2.xlarge instance on the AWS server, which comes with an Nvidia k80 GPU and a 61 GB RAM.
+### Clone
+Clone this repo to your local machine using `https://github.com/srues2/ViolenceDetectionUsingGTAV.git`

 <!-- USAGE EXAMPLES -->
 ## Usage